MaVdbussche/MaVdbussche/README.md

 - 📖 I’m currently learning about Azure and cloud technologies ☁
 - 🎯 2022 Goals :
-  - Make more GitHub contributions 💻
+  - Make more GitHub contributions 💻 => 🕔
-  - Run a half-marathon 🏃‍♂
+  - Run a half-marathon 🏃‍♂ => ✅
-  - Improve my Dutch 🗨
+  - Improve my Dutch 🗨 => 🕔
-- ⚡ Fun fact: I love to play guitar / piano and watching movies
+- ⚡ About me : I love to play guitar / piano and tinkering with my homelab

 ### Connect with me :